buffoletti/ioBroker.sbms/README.md

 Units and structure was a little customized from original data stream.
 If full message option is enabled, original data is additionally pushed to sbms.x.mqtt/html/serial folders.

-In any of the 3 methods, I found that even with 1s Update Intervals, often only every 2s new data is provided as can be seen on the sbms.time.second field, so thats the maximum to be expected.
+In any of the 3 methods with WIFI enabled, I found that even with 1s Update Intervals, often only every 2s new data is provided as can be seen on the sbms.time.second field, so thats the maximum to be expected.
+To get consistent 1s Updates use Serial Port and the on SBMS set USART Data Log Option to 1.
+This way, counters and balancing info is not accesible.

+Tested on SBMS0 only.

 ### Serial Port / USB with Wifi Extension Board